 Salvator Mundi was at once time believed to have been destroyed.
 The painting disappeared from 1763 until 1900, when it was bought by Sir Charles Robinson as a work by Bernardino Luini, a follower of Leonardo.
 It next appeared at a Sotheby's in England in 1958 where it sold for £45 - about $125 at the time.
 It then disappeared again until it was bought at a small U.S. auction house in 2005.

+Like many of Leonardo's surviving works, the painting was not in mint condition when it resurfaced in the early 2000s.
+It required extensive restoration.
 Even though there are some respected experts on Renaissance art who question the attribution of the painting to Leonardo, it was sold at auction at Christie's in New York in November 2017 for $450,312,500, a new record price for an artwork.
 The purchaser was not disclosed.
-The highest price previously paid for an artwork at auction was for Pablo Picasso's Les Femmes d'Alger, which sold for $179.4 million in May 2015 at Christie's New York.